-To generate a new QR code, go to: http://www.qr-code-generator.com Enter the URL to which you want to link.
-It will generate a jpg image of the QR code that you can download.
-It's not a high-resolution image, so keep the printed size about 2" x 2."
+To generate a new QR code, go to: http://www.qr-code-generator.com.
+Enter the URL to which you want to link.
+It will generate a .jpg image of the QR code that you can download.
+It is not a high-resolution image, so keep it relatively small.
 Leave plenty of white space around it.

 More information about QR codes: http://researchexplainer.com/2012/04/03/use-qr-codes-to-amplify-your-work/

-Use .tif, .jpg or .png images.
+Use .tiff, .jpg or .png images.
 Do not use PICT or EPS.

 Graphs, Charts and Tables